devbisme/Coulda-Been-a-Tweet/README.md

 ------------------------------------------
 ### June 9 2023
 + I don't have any opinions about John Carmack one way or the other, but it's kinda sad that he would be [disparaged just for going to a scifi convention.](https://www.pcgamer.com/doom-co-creator-john-carmack-is-headlining-a-toxic-and-proud-sci-fi-convention-that-rails-against-woke-propaganda/)
++ The creator of *Black Mirror* [tried to get ChatGPT to write an episode](https://gizmodo.com/black-mirror-season-6-chatgpt-writers-strike-ai-1850513967), but he said the result was "shit."
+Not surprising since his prompt was basically "Write a *Black Mirror* episode."
+C'mon!
+You gotta work a little harder than that...

 ------------------------------------------
 ### June 8 2023